Pendrokar/PagerBundle/README.md

-Pagination for Symfony2 with Doctrine2 support
+# Pagination for Symfony2 with Doctrine2 support

-WORK IN PROGRESS...
+Simple but powerful Pager class created without using DI.

-todo:
+*WORK IN PROGRESS...*
-- mandatory $route in TwigExtension method render
+Docs coming at 3.02.2012.
+Stay tuned!

-- remove unknown adapter
+## TODO:
-- unit tests coverage
+# Improve unit tests coverage
-- composer.json file
+# Use default route from request
-- register composer package
+# Predefined rendering logic in templates (some kind of decorators)